Termination & Notice Periods: SCHADS Award

 - What is the notice period for casuals?

-- Casual employees usually do not have a required notice period and can end employment (or have it ended) immediately, though a courtesy notice is standard practice.
+- Casual employees do not have a required notice period under the NES or SCHADS Award and can end employment — or have it ended — immediately.
+Casual conversion rights are a separate question.

 Automate SCHADS Compliance